 There are two ways to make it easier to remember to pay on time.
 The first method is to schedule a monthly reminder in your calendar so that you get an alert a day or so before your payments are due.
 Another method is to set up automatic payments so that the money is transferred from your bank account to the account due without you having to lift a finger.

 Keep Your Balances Low

 The amount you owe on certain types of accounts also has a big influence on your score.
 If you are still using a credit card, aim to keep the balance on it lower than 10 percent of your spending limit, to help increase your score.
 A good policy to have is to only use your credit card when you have the cash on hand to immediately pay it off, then make every effort to pay your balance in full right away.

 Once you’ve paid off certain credit cards, closing those accounts can give you a sense of accomplishment.
 But, since a portion of your credit score is determined by the length of your credit history, closing accounts, particularly ones in good standing, can work against you.
 You’ll also want to be careful about opening new accounts, as doing so will temporarily lower your score.
 Leave your old accounts well enough alone and only open new ones when you absolutely need to.

-Improving your score can take some time.
+Working to improve your credit score can take some time.
 But, the lower interest rates and better loan terms you’re likely to get make the effort worth it.
-If debt is holding you back from a great credit score, get in touch with the professionals at CESI Solutions, today!
+If debt is holding you back from a great credit score, get in touch with CESI Solutions, today!

 CESI is NOT A LOAN COMPANY